mixer/developer-docs/pages/01.guides/01.mixplay/04.CustomControls/03.GettingStartedWithPreact/doc.md

 You will be asked to choose a control layout.
 For this guide, please select "Full Screen".

-Youll then be asked to enter some details about your project; feel free to fill these in.
+You'll then be asked to enter some details about your project; feel free to fill these in.
 This is your chance to explain what the project is about.

-Once youve clicked "Create My Project", the CDK will spin up a new project for you.
+Once you've clicked "Create My Project", the CDK will spin up a new project for you.
 This will download the template and install its dependencies.
 This will take a few moments.
-Behind the scenes here were setting up your new project as a standard [NPM Module](https://docs.npmjs.com/getting-started/creating-node-modules) which is built using [Webpack](https://webpack.js.org/).
+Behind the scenes we're setting up your new project as a standard [NPM Module](https://docs.npmjs.com/getting-started/creating-node-modules) which is built using [Webpack](https://webpack.js.org/).

 The CDK will tell you when the installation completes, and give you the option to open your projects folder in an IDE (if it can detect one) or in your file browser.
 You can also do this at any time by clicking your project name in the top action bar of the CDK and selecting "Open Folder".

 ### Login

-In order for some parts of the CDK to work such as uploading or publishing you need to login to the tool with your Mixer user account.
-We recommend you do this now so that it is done and you dont need to to worry about it.
+In order for some parts of the CDK to work, such as uploading or publishing, you need to log in to the tool with your Mixer user account.
+We recommend you do this now so that it is done and you don't need to to worry about it.
 Click the "Not Logged In" Icon in the top right of the CDK to begin the login process.

 ### Customize